-\paragraph{Hardware and Software Environment. } All experiments were conducted on a workstation equipped with a single NVIDIA GeForce RTX 4090 GPU (24 GB memory) with CUDA 13.0 support.
-Generated kernels were compiled using PyTorch version 2.8.0 through its CUDA extension interface together with CUTLASS v4.3.0 (commit acb4593), which provides the CuTe abstraction layer used for kernel synthesis.
-Kernel generation and refinement were performed using GPT-5 within the CuTeGen agentic workflow.
-All evaluations were performed under identical hardware and software conditions for both baseline and generated implementations.
+\paragraph{Hardware and Software Environment.} All experiments are conducted on a workstation equipped with a single NVIDIA GeForce RTX 4090 GPU (24 GB memory) with CUDA 13.0 support.
+Generated kernels are compiled using PyTorch 2.8.0 through its CUDA extension interface together with CUTLASS v4.3.0 (commit acb4593), which provides the CuTe abstraction layer used in our system.
+Kernel generation and refinement are performed using GPT-5.
+All methods are evaluated under identical hardware and software conditions.

-\paragraph{Evaluation Protocol. } Performance is reported as speedup relative to the task’s reference PyTorch implementation (the \texttt{Model} provided in the benchmark task specification), computed as the ratio of reference runtime to generated kernel runtime.
-Candidate kernels were first required to compile successfully and pass numerical correctness checks against the reference outputs before performance evaluation.
-Runtime measurements were obtained by averaging execution time over multiple runs under identical hardware and software conditions for both baseline and generated kernels to ensure a fair comparison.

-\paragraph{Benchmarking Considerations.} Accurate evaluation of generated GPU kernels requires careful benchmarking setup.
-In particular, KernelBench workloads must be executed under controlled conditions to avoid measurement artifacts arising from warm-up effects, kernel launch overheads, or inconsistent input configurations.
-We ensure that all kernels are evaluated on identical input sizes and data distributions as specified by the benchmark, and that sufficient warm-up iterations are performed prior to timing to amortize initialization and caching effects.
-Additionally, we enforce strict correctness validation before any performance measurement, preventing invalid or partially correct kernels from skewing reported results.

-A further important consideration is avoiding unintended optimizations outside of the generated kernels themselves.
-Modern deep learning frameworks and compiler stacks may introduce implicit optimizations such as operator fusion, kernel caching, or backend-specific acceleration that can obscure the true performance of the synthesized kernel.
-To ensure a fair comparison, we carefully structure our evaluation to isolate the execution of the generated kernel and prevent external optimizations from influencing measured performance.
-These precautions are essential for obtaining reliable and reproducible comparisons between generated kernels and optimized PyTorch baselines.
+\paragraph{Evaluation Protocol.} We report performance as the speedup of each generated kernel over the reference PyTorch implementation, computed as the ratio of reference runtime to generated kernel runtime.
+All baselines are evaluated against PyTorch \emph{eager} execution, with no compiler-driven fusion or graph-level optimization, so that measured speedups reflect kernel design and in-kernel fusion rather than graph-level rewrites.
+To obtain accurate timings, we warm up the GPU before each measurement to amortize initialization and caching effects.

+\paragraph{Manual Correctness Audit.} Tolerance-based correctness checks alone are insufficient for evaluating LLM-generated kernels.
+When pushed to optimize aggressively, language models frequently take shortcuts that compromise numerical accuracy — most commonly, enabling mixed-precision tensor core paths by lowering operand precision from FP32 to FP16/BF16 — and such kernels may pass the benchmark's tolerance check while silently producing degraded outputs that would be unacceptable in deployment.
+To guard against this, we manually inspect every generated kernel, with particular scrutiny on those reporting a speedup over the PyTorch reference, for both CuTeGen and CudaForge.
+Kernels whose speedup is attributable to lowering precision below the reference, or otherwise altering the underlying computation, are excluded from the reported speedup numbers.